mgu0625/ORCA6-Studies/README.md

 Compound of Interest for This Demo Will be Hydroquinone **(HYQ)**

-Initial Structure is built on Avogadro and coordinates are extracted by selecting Extensions -> ORCA -> Generate ORCA Input then Copy Pasting just the coordinates (ex: After "*0 1... for HYQ) into a separate .xyz file.
+Initial Structure is built on Avogadro and coordinates are extracted by selecting Extensions -> ORCA -> Generate ORCA Input then Copy Pasting just the coordinates (ex: After "*0 1... for HYQ") into a separate .xyz file.

-Calculation is run on ORCA 6, Downloaded on Linux PC (Ubuntu 64-bit Virtual Node built on Virtualbox).
+Calculation is run on ORCA 6, downloaded on Linux PC (Ubuntu 64-bit Virtual Node built on Virtualbox).